proteinuniverse/replication/README.md

 Usage
 =====

+* Configure Globus to use an ssh key
+* Authorize any end-points that you will use (source and destination) in GlobusOnline
-lsyncd ./lrepl.lua
+* Run lsyncd ./lrepl.lua

-Then create files in the watch directory.
+* Then create files in the watch directory.